FAQ Frequently Asked Questions

 HOW LONG WILL IT TAKE TO GET MY PADI LICENCE?

 PADI courses are performance-based rather than time-based, so the length of time it takes depends on you.
 However, the PADI Open Water licence can usually be achieved in 3 full days.
 The course includes 5 knowledge sections using multimedia (DVD and your own diving book).
-Also instructor presentations, sessions to practice diving skills.
+Also instructor presentations, sessions to practise diving skills.
 Furthermore, it includes 4 dives in the sea with your instructor to hone skills and have fun.

 At Latchi Dive Centre we use a modular approach so that you can mix the knowledge with diving portions.
 You will be getting in the water on the first day.
 If you don’t have quite enough time to complete the Open Water course, then you can begin your training and earn the PADI Scuba Diver licence.
-This includes the first 3 knowledge sections, first 3 confined sessions and first 2 dives in the sea.
+This includes the first 3 knowledge sections, the first 3 confined sessions and the first 2 dives in the sea.
 Online learning is also now available for the knowledge sections of your PADI course.
 You can complete part of your course before arriving and save up to 1 day of training during your visit.
 For more details about the courses please visit our page New to Diving / START Diving.